-THE WORD is MLSsoccer.com's weekly long-form series.
-Just four non-MLS teams remain in the field for the fourth round of the Lamar Hunt US Open Cup on Wednesday, all with one goal in mind: become just the second minor league team to win the prestigious tournament since the dawn of MLS in 1996.
-MLSsoccer.com writer Dave Zeitlin looks at the last non-MLS team to do so, the 1999 Rochester Raging Rhinos, and whether another underdog can replicate the feat.
+THE WORD is MLSsoccer.com's long-form series.
+Ahead of the US Open Cup Fourth Round, during which all 19 US-based MLS teams enter the tournament, MLSsoccer.com writer Dave Zeitlin looks at the last non-MLS team to win the title, the 1999 Rochester Raging Rhinos, and whether another underdog can replicate the feat.

 This article was first published in June, 2013.